Wanz8/COMP3040/index.md

 principles.
 Java, C/C++, Python, Ruby, Tools such as HTML, CSS and Javascript were used.
 MySQL,  Processing

-Git, JetBrains IDEs, XCode, JUnit,Android Studio
+Git, JetBrains IDEs, XCode, JUnit,Android Studio1